 1170 Peachtree Street N.E. | Atlanta, GA 30309

-Join an exclusive senior level faculty and over 100 leaders within hospitals, clinics, and other patient care facilities to discuss best practices in talent sourcing, engagement and development.
-Network with a group of your peers and get insight on the latest technology solutions to thrive and survive the talent shortage.
+Join an exclusive senior level faculty and group of HR practitioners within hospitals, clinics, and other patient care facilities to discuss best practices in talent acquisition, engagement and development.
+Network with a group of your peers and get insight on the latest technology and processes to thrive and survive the age of Coronavirus.

 At the 10th Annual People in Healthcare Summit we will be discussing topics like: